Team5818/headless-ds/README.md

 ### Install Script
 The included `install.sh` script will perform steps 22-33 if placed in the correct `/home/frcuser/headless-ds` folder.
 The Git repository should be present in its entirety before this time.
 Run as `sudo`.

+## Updates
+The "Update Device" button on the web dashboard will update the headless-ds with any new software published.
+The latest version will automatically be downloaded and applied.
+This requires an internet connection.

 ## Troubleshooting
 * Use the web interface at `http://headless-ds.local`
 * SSH into the Pi: `ssh frcuser@headless-ds.local` if on the same network and running an mdns resolver.